comp-medchem/LigExtract/README.md

 This file will contain a list of UniProt IDs (see example in docs)

-**4.** Build dependencies (one-off downloads):

-        build_dependencies.sh

-**5.** Run LigExtract for your query proteins in your *_uniprot_list.txt file (without cleaning-up at the end).
-You can use the *cluster* mode if you want to keep all ligands (recommended for molecular docking, binding sites study, etc):
+**2.** Run LigExtract for your query proteins in your *_uniprot_list.txt file, using a maximum resolution value of your choice (e.g. let's consider a cutoff of 2.5).
+You should use the *cluster* mode (recommended for molecular docking, binding sites study, etc). the following example applies no cleanup (-c no):

         ligextract.sh -d myproteins -r 2.5 -o cluster -c no

-Cluster mode with clean-up at the end (i.e. removing all raw *.pdb files converted from *.cif):
+Alternativelly, you can use cluster mode with clean-up at the end (i.e. removing all raw *.pdb files converted from *.cif), changing to "-c yes".

-        ligextract.sh -d myproteins -r 2.5 -o cluster -c yes

-  In this second example, ligextract will only consider PDBs up to 2.5 Angstrom resolution and will employ the "cluster" mode (i.e., all ligands that survive filtration are kept, even if duplicated).
-All raw PDB files will be removed after the process is finished with **-c yes**.
+In this example, ligextract will only consider PDBs up to 2.5 Angstrom resolution and will employ the "cluster" mode (i.e., all ligands that survive filtration are kept, even if duplicated).

   Notice how "myproteins" is the name provided to the -d argument, as this must correspond to the prefix of the *_uniprot_list.txt file.